In from the cold? Alibaba co-founder Jack Ma spotted among top tech bosses who met China’s Xi

 Hong Kong (CNN) — Chinese leader Xi Jinping hosted Alibaba co-founder Jack Ma and the country’s top tech executives in Beijing on Monday, in a meeting that signals officials could be steering the country in a more business-friendly direction after a yearslong regulatory crackdown.

-Besides Ma, the other tycoons in attendance included Huawei founder Ren Zhengfei, BYD CEO Wang Chuanfu, CATL CEO Zeng Yuqun and Xiaomi CEO Lei Jun, according to a report from state broadcaster CCTV.
+Besides Ma, the other tycoons in attendance included Huawei founder Ren Zhengfei, BYD CEO Wang Chuanfu, CATL CEO Zeng Yuqun, Tencent CEO Pony Ma, Meituan CEO Wang Xing, Xiaomi CEO Lei Jun, and DeepSeek CEO Liang Wenfeng, according to a video report from state broadcaster CCTV.

+According to official news agency Xinhua, the Chinese leader told the tycoons that they had “immense potential and promising prospects.”
+He said the country’s economic challenges were only temporary and also promised to remove barriers to fair market competition.

+“Now is the perfect time for private enterprises and entrepreneurs to thrive,” he said at the meeting at the Great Hall of the People, where he chaired a similar symposium with leaders of privately owned businesses in 2018.

-The symposium on private business comes just weeks after Chinese startup DeepSeek’s latest AI model roiled global stock markets and AI players by delivering comparable performance to US-based industry behemoths at significantly lower cost.
+The meeting came just weeks after Chinese startup DeepSeek’s latest AI model roiled global stock markets and AI players by delivering comparable performance to US-based industry behemoths at significantly lower cost.
 Its success has also brought optimism to China’s tech sector, which is still recovering after a severe regulatory crackdown lasting more than three years.

 That campaign was sparked in late 2020 after Ma blasted Chinese financial regulators and banks in a landmark speech.
 His blistering criticism set off the most widespread regulatory crackdown in the history of corporate China, which affected the fortunes of other tech giants including Tencent, ride-hailing Didi and food-delivery Meituan.
 Since then, Ma, the formerly outspoken founder, has largely vanished from public view.